Tây Bồi Pidgin French: Etymology

-Bồi is the Vietnamese phonetic spelling of the French word "boy" (from the English word), which refers to male household servants (it also means "to add" as a verb in Vietnamese, which incidentally refers to how this pidgin worked).
+Bồi is the Vietnamese phonetic spelling of the French word boy (from the English word), which refers to male household servants.
+It also means as a verb in Vietnamese, which incidentally refers to how this pidgin worked.

 History

-Tây Bồi formed in the 1860's around Saigon as French colonial officials in Vietnam began interacting with the local population.
+Tây Bồi developed in the 1860s around Saigon as French colonial officials in Vietnam began interacting with the local population.
 Those who could afford to learn French did if they interacted with the French often.
-But some were too poor to afford education couldn't learn French and so to allow them to communicate with the French a pidgin formed in.
-Most of these poor people were servants, low level administrators, soldiers or other such low class workers.
+Some were too poor to afford an education, and were therefore unable to learn French.
+To communicate with the French, a pidgin developed.
+Most of these poor people were servants, low-level administrators, soldiers or others from the working class.

 The language began to decline after the French withdrawal from Vietnam after the First Indochina War.
-After this lack of use, warfare (along with Communist suppression of French) decreased the amount of speakers further.
-The last evidence of Tây Bồi being used was documented between 1975 and 1980.
-Before it went extinct Tây Bồi was viewed as irrelevant by the French and speakers were hesitant to speak about it after the French withdraw, because of this it is poorly attested in surviving research.
+After this lack of use, warfare decreased the amount of speakers further.
+The last evidence of Tây Bồi's use was documented between 1975 and 1980.
+Before it went extinct, Tây Bồi was viewed as irrelevant by the French.
+Speakers were also hesitant to speak about it after the French withdrawal; it is therefore poorly attested in surviving research.